hrzhao76/HEP_Repo/ITk_Pixel_Module/ADC_Calibration/RD53b ADC Calibration.md

 1. build a frame, write adc calibration codes using the json file, mimicing what is done for IV curve
 2. discuss with Yarr developer and figure out the interface with Yarr, e.g. `write-register`

+Update:
+1. to do Vcal calibration first
+2. read-register has bugs

 # RD53a ADC Calibration reference

 1. Set the chip configuration file: